naz-h/naz-h/README.md

 ### Hi, I'm Naz! 👋

 🌱 I have a passion for continuous learning and growth.<br>
-🎓 Background in advanced statistics from Stockholm University.<br>
+🎓 Background in advanced Statistics from Stockholm University.<br>
 🌍 Currently exploring Data Science, Machine Learning, and AI.<br>
 🚀 Always excited about new challenges and projects.<br>
 ⚡ I love Statistics, Programming, Data Science, and Art.<br>